TACC/Core-Portal-Deployment-Lifecycle-Procedures/pages/checklist.md

     - Under the Analytics Portal property entry details panel, select Data Streams in the navbar, then the Add stream btn.
     - Copy the new Stream URL, Stream Name, Stream ID, Measurement ID, and the on-page tag code values into the UT Stache entry for the Portal's Admin Secrets.
     - You can also can connect the new Measurement-ID to an existing global site tag (gtag.js).
-- **Task:** Generate Google Site Verification token.
+- **Action:** Generate Google Site Verification token.
   - As the wma-portal google user, login to the google search console and verify the domain DNS.
     - _Note: This requires coordination with the domain name provider to add the new google-site-verification values to the DNS configuration record for the portal vanity URL._
     - https://support.google.com/webmasters/answer/9008080#domain_name_verification&zippy=%2Cdomain-name-provider
     - https://search.google.com/u/1/search-console
-- **Task:** Generate reCAPTCHA code.
+- **Action:** Generate reCAPTCHA code.
   - As the wma-portals google user, login to the Google Cloud and register new keys for the vanity doamin URL.
     - https://www.google.com/u/1/recaptcha/admin/site/514551198
     - https://developers.google.com/recaptcha/intro?hl=en&authuser=1
   - Copy the keys into the UT Stache entry named `$Portal Project Name` Admin Secrets under the heading // reCAPTCHA ======/
-- **Task:** Create PreProd Portal Database Credentials & Database in WMA PostgreSQL Cluster.
+- **Action:** Create PreProd Portal Database Credentials & Database in WMA PostgreSQL Cluster.
-- **Task:** Create Production Portal Database Credentials & Database in WMA PostgreSQL Cluster.
+- **Action:** Create Production Portal Database Credentials & Database in WMA PostgreSQL Cluster.
-- **Task:** Create Pre-production Portal ElasticSearch Credentials & ES Indeces in WMA ES Cluster.
+- **Action:** Create Pre-production Portal ElasticSearch Credentials & ES Indeces in WMA ES Cluster.
-- **Task:** Create Production Portal ElasticSearch Credentials & ES Indeces in WMA ES Cluster.
+- **Action:** Create Production Portal ElasticSearch Credentials & ES Indeces in WMA ES Cluster.
-- **Task:** Create Pre-production Portal Default Storage Systems.
+- **Action:** Create Pre-production Portal Default Storage Systems.
   - Need details on these steps.
-- **Task:** Create Production Portal Default Storage Systems.
+- **Action:** Create Production Portal Default Storage Systems.

 ---